creditkarma/thrift-server/packages/dynamic-config/README.md

 ## Local Configs

-DynamicConfig supports local config in the form of JSON files, remote configuration stored in Consul and secret config values stored in Vault.
-The usage of Consul and Vault are optional.
-If these are not configured only local configuration files will be used.

 Local configuration files are stored localally with your application source.
 Typically at the project root in a directory named `config`.
-By default the library will also look for configs in `src/config`, `lib/config` and `dist/config`.
-Alternative config locations can be set.
+By default the library will also look for configs in `src/config`, `lib/config`, `app/config` and `dist/config`.
+The config path can be set as an option if you do not wish to use the default resolution.

-Currently, DynamicConfig only support confing in form of JSON.
+Currently, DynamicConfig only support confing in the form of JSON.
 Support for JS/TS files will be added.

 ### Default Configuration